shekharjha-aurionpro/scripts/Shell.md

 # $2 : Default value to set if user presses enter key.
 # $3 : extensions to read function (e.g. -n 1 for key press, -s for not prompting input.
 # $4 : Validation function to use.
+# $5 - : Passed as input to validation function.
 readVariable() {
   checkFunc=${4-defaultFunc}
   checkFuncResult=1